FlamJamCamCode/Crucible/system share/foundations/42a architecture-first-civilization-pdf.md

 - Emotional energy visibly flows between people
 - Sentient will experiences freedom while honoring selected constraints

-The "laws" of AR reality represent **conscious selection** from universal will's possibilities:
+The "laws" of AR reality represent **conscious selection** from universal will's possibilities (AR and VR: You get to make your truths: Metaverse or nietszchean steroids for transvaluations):
 - **Consistent**: This virtual building always appears here (chosen stability)
 - **Personal**: Only you see your will-pathways (individual freedom)
 - **Consensual**: Shared AR spaces with agreed rules (collective freedom)